Biodiversity loss: Human overpopulation and overconsumption

 The changing distribution of the world's land mammals in tonnes of carbon.
 The biomass of wild land mammals has declined by 85% since the emergence of humans.

 The world's population numbered nearly 7.6 billion as of mid-2017 and is forecast to peak toward the end of the 21st century at 10–12 billion people.
 Scholars have argued that population size and growth, along with overconsumption, are significant factors in biodiversity loss and soil degradation.
 Review articles, including the 2019 IPBES report, have also noted that human population growth and overconsumption are significant drivers of species decline.
 A 2022 study warned that conservation efforts will continue to fail if the primary drivers of biodiversity loss continue to be ignored, including population size and growth.
+A 2026 study published in Sustainable Development argued that gradually reducing the human population to 4 billion by 2200 is a path towards sustainability which will help decrease overconsumption, biodiversity loss and greenhouse gas emissions.

 Other scientists have criticized the assertion that population growth is a key driver for biodiversity loss.
 They argue that the main driver is the loss of habitat, caused by "the growth of commodities for export, particularly soybean and oil-palm, primarily for livestock feed or biofuel consumption in higher income economies."
 Because of the wealth disparities between countries, there is a negative correlation between a country's total population and its per capita footprint.
 On the other hand, the correlation between a country's GDP and its footprint is strong.
 The study argues that population as a metric is unhelpful and counterproductive for tackling environmental challenges.

 Invasive species

-The term invasive is poorly defined and often very subjective.
+The term invasive is poorly defined and often subjective.
 The European Union defines invasive alien species as those outside their natural distribution area that threaten biological diversity.
 Biotic invasion is considered one of the five top drivers of global biodiversity loss and is increasing because of tourism and globalization.
 This may be particularly true in poorly regulated fresh water systems, though quarantines and ballast water rules have improved the situation.

 Invasive species may drive local native species to extinction via competitive exclusion, niche displacement, or hybridisation with related native species.
 Therefore, alien invasions may result in extensive changes in the structure, composition and global distribution of the biota at sites of introduction.
 This leads to the homogenisation of the world's fauna and flora and biodiversity loss.